- 232 Capen Hall, Buffalo, NY 14260

-NOTE: Students who take an approved Leave of Absence from the university are eligible to have their scholarship reinstated upon their return (they must have an overall UB GPA of at least 3.00).
+NOTE: Students who take an approved Leave of Absence (LOA) from the university are eligible to have their scholarship reinstated upon their return (they must have an overall UB GPA of at least 3.00 and must have completed at least 12 credits in the semester previous to the LOA).
 The semester(s) students are on an Official Leave will not count against total scholarship eligibility.

 *The following scholarship has a maximum eligibility of four (4) semesters:

 **The following scholarships have a maximum eligibility of eight (8) semesters:

 - International Merit Scholarship

 - Provost 4 (4 year) Scholarship

 For additional information on scholarship qualifications and eligibility, please review the information below:

 - If you are a prospective UB freshman and have questions about undergraduate university-based scholarships/scholarship qualifications, visit the Undergraduate Admissions website.